SFDO-Community-Sprints/CumulusCI/docs/cumulusci-flow.md

 There are three main flows that facilitate main builds:

--   `ci_master`: Deploys the main branch and all dependencies into the packaging org including incrementally deleting any metadata removed since the previous deployment.
+-   `ci_packaging`: Deploys the main branch and all dependencies into the packaging org including incrementally deleting any metadata removed since the previous deployment.
 The end result is to prepare the packaging org to upload a new version.